Tamschi/flourish/flourish/README.md

   })
 }); // nothing

-// For demo purposes, the original `SignalArc` is kept here.
+// For demo purposes, the original `SignalArc` is preserved here.
 // To consume it, write `.into_subscription()`, which is more efficient. let subscription = signal.to_subscription(); // ""